Rokasl/CS408_project/report/source/10_chapter_3.md

 ## Requirements Analysis

 Before any development could begin requirements needed to be gathered, author did this by discussing how the system should behave and what technologies it should utilize with the supervisor.
+He, also, attended programming languages seminar where Frank language was discussed, gaining different perspective on the whole project.
+Lastly, author read papers on relevant topics, such as "Compiling Exceptions Correctly" [@CompilingCorrectly],to expand his knowledge and gain more insight in what to do.
 Further research was made to ensure the appropriateness of chosen languages and technologies.

 ### Development Tools and Languages

-This section will briefly explain used tools and languages and reasoning behind them.
+This section will briefly explain used tools and languages and reasoning behind each of them.

 ### Vagrant
 <!--https://www.vagrantup.com/-->